pathu11/Therapy-Management-System/README.md

 * routes/: Contains the blueprints for authentication and case management, each in their respective files.
 * db.py: Handles database connection and setup.
 This file contains the logic for connecting to the SQLite3 database and initializing the tables using SQL queries from setup_db.sql.
 * models.py: Contains classes that represent database models (User and Case), with methods for interacting with the database (e.g., adding users or retrieving cases).
-* jwt_util.py: Provides functions for generating and decoding JWT tokens.
+* jwt_util.py: Provides functions for generating and decoding JWT tokens and retrieving the user ids of current login users.
 * wrapper.py: Defines the token_required decorator, ensuring that routes requiring authentication are protected.
 * build.sh /vercel.json:Use for the deployment using vercel.
 * .env  : use to define secret key that used for authentication